 Am I eligible to apply if I am studying abroad?

 Yes.
 If you will be abroad during the spring semester, indicate that in your cover letter.
 Make sure that both your resume and cover letter include your updated contact information.
-If you are selected for an interview, you can reach out to us and arrange a mock interview by phone or Skype.
+If you are selected for an interview, you can reach out to us and arrange a mock interview by phone or virtual meeting.
 Remember to check your emails for updates from us about your application status, as these are time-sensitive communications.

 Is a work visa required in order to participate in the program?